ROCm/hipBLASLt/docs/ext-ops.rst

     it is an independent function used to just call and get result.
     For sample code, refer to `sample_hipblaslt_ext_op_amax_with_scale.cpp <https://github.com/ROCm/hipBLASLt/blob/develop/clients/samples/ext_op/sample_hipblaslt_ext_op_amax_with_scale.cpp>`_.

-These APIs are explained in detail below:
+These APIs are explained in detail below.

 hipblasltExtSoftmax()
 ------------------------------------------